 Because of joint investigations by the FTC, the Department of Justice (DOJ), and the U. S. Postal Inspection Service, Western Union agreed to pay $586 million and admitted to aiding and abetting wire fraud.
 DOJ is now using that money to provide refunds to people who were tricked into using Western Union to pay scammers.

-The deadline to file a claim has been extended to May 31, 2018.
+The deadline to file a claim was May 31, 2018.
 We are not accepting any new claims.

-If you sent money to a scammer through Western Union between January 1, 2004 and January 19, 2017, you can submit a claim.
+People who sent money to a scammer through Western Union between January 1, 2004 and January 19, 2017 were eligible to submit a claim.